Health, Counseling, Wellbeing, and Safety

 Confidentiality for Counseling

-Rice Counseling Center services are confidential; information about a student is not released without the student’s written consent.
+Rice Counseling Center (RCC) services are confidential; information about a student is not released without the student’s written consent except as required by Texas state law.
 Before entering a therapeutic relationship with a counselor, students may review and discuss confidentiality with their counselor, ask all necessary questions, and be certain they understand how confidentiality will be applied in their case.
 As detailed in RCC’s treatment agreements, state law does not extend confidentiality to several circumstances, including where:

 1. there is risk of imminent harm to the student or others;